Black3rror/Benchmarking/docs/source/how_to_use.md

 ## Modules

 As mentioned in the [Home page](index.md), the project consists of multiple modules.
 The modules can be run one after another to reach the final goal.
-The *benchmarking.main* script provides an intuitive interface for managing the execution of these modules.
+The *edgemark.main* script provides an intuitive interface for managing the execution of these modules.
 Below, we describe each module, their requirements, relationships, and key configurations that might be of your interest to change.

 ![Modules](figures/modules.png#only-light)
 ![Modules](figures/modules - dark.png#only-dark)